bramanda48/hono-pino/README.md

 ## Acknowledgments

-The code in this repository is a rewrite for deno.
+The code in this repository is a rewrite version for deno.
 Original source code can be found in here [maou-shonen/hono-pino](https://github.com/maou-shonen/hono-pino).